University of Maryland

 Materials Research Science and Engineering Center

 MRSEC has created a new museum teaching exhibit piece as part of a How Do You Nan-Know? exhibit partially funded by NISE and created by the MRSEC and Port Discovery Children's Museum.
-This series complements the MRSEC-created "NanoFabulous" and NISE "Nano" exhibits already in the museum.
-The How Do You Nan-Know? series is designed to help young visitors identify nano in their neighborhood and evaluate how they make value descisions about nano and other criteria in their everyday lives.
+Opened in spring 2013, this series complements the MRSEC-created "NanoFabulous" and NISE "Nano" exhibits already in the museum.
+The How Do You Nan-Know? series is designed to help young visitors identify nano in their neighborhood and evaluate how they make value decisions about nano and other criteria in their everyday lives.